Dream Interpretation | Dead Parents and Relatives | Symbolic, or Spiritual Contact?

-A dream about a deceased loved one such as a parent or relative is likely to be symbolic, same as with dreams about death.
-These dreams process grief, deal with loss, and are not actual spiritual contact.
-They are not “real.”
+A dream about a deceased loved one is likely to be symbolic, same as with dreams about death.
+Dreaming about deceased loved ones help you process grief and deal with loss.
+It’s not actual spiritual contact or “real” in the strictest sense.
+It’s symbolic.

-However, in my experience and the experiences of other dream interpreters like Edgar Cayce, spiritual contact via dreams happens.
-Visitation dreams are just not nearly as common as symbolic dreams, so I always tell people to be careful about drawing hasty conclusions.
+However, in my experience and that of other dream interpreters like Edgar Cayce, spiritual contact via dreams happens.
+Visitation dreams just are not nearly as common as symbolic ones, so I always tell people to be careful about drawing hasty conclusions.

 This dream is not about spiritual contact with a deceased loved one.
 It’s about accepting loss.
-The dreamer’s father is no longer around to talk to, which is why he can’t get his father’s attention.
-His father’s physical presence is gone.
+The dreamer’s father is no longer around to talk to, which is why he can’t get his father’s attention in the dream.
 The dreamer has probably caught himself a dozen times thinking “that’s something I should tell dad about,” then remembers his father is no longer around.
 The dreamer is on his own now.

 However, it might not be completely true that we are on our own after the loss of a close loved one who provided guidance, advice, and comfort.
-In Edgar Cayce: On Dreams, a fascinating case is documented.
-A young woman whose mother died has a series of dreams interpreted by Cayce.
+A fascinating case is documented in Edgar Cayce: On Dreams.
+After her mother dies, a woman has a series of dreams interpreted by Cayce.
 The initial dreams focus on adjusting to life without mom around, processing the loss and working through the grief.
-Then they transition to clearing roadblocks in the dreamer’s attitudes and feelings (she didn’t believe spiritual contact was possible) and learning some valuable life lessons.
+Then they transition to clearing roadblocks in her attitudes and feelings (she didn’t believe spiritual visitation was possible) and learning some important life lessons.
 The dreams culminate with actual spiritual contact with the deceased mother.
-From then on, the dreamer and her mother communicate regularly, and the mother provides outstanding advice.
+From then on, the dreamer and her mother communicate regularly, and the mother provides outstanding advice, including inside knowledge about a relative who’s contemplating suicide, and medical advice that gets the dreamer through a difficult pregnancy.

 In Cayce’s experience and in mine, dreams about spiritual contact have a distinct ring to them: